Avicii: Other tributes

 On 21 April 2018, a collection of Avicii's songs were played on the carillon within Dom Tower of Utrecht, performed by Malgosia Fiebig.

 On 21 May 2018, during the first night of the finale of the fourteenth season of reality television singing competition show The Voice, coach Alicia Keys performed Avicii's "Wake Me Up" as part of her coach duet with the last remaining artist on her team, Britton Buchanan.
 During the performance, Keys made a verbal tribute to Avicii.

 On 16 November 2018, Bergling's family organised a public memorial service at the Hedvig Eleonora Church in Stockholm.
 The service saw a huge turn-out, with hundreds of fans filling the church to mourn and pay their respects.
 The service featured an orchestral choir which played music linking to events in Bergling's life and ended with a version of his 2013 number one hit "Wake Me Up".
 One fan described it as a "very moving" service and "a great tribute to Bergling".

 On 30 April 2019, the Mounted Royal Guards and the Life Guards' Dragoon Music Corps of the Swedish Army paid tribute to Avicii during a ceremony at Stockholm Palace, where brass renditions of his songs "Without You", "Hey Brother", and "Wake Me Up" were played.

 The 2019 edition of the music festival Tomorrowland included a tribute in the decoration of the Main stage of the festival.

 In September 2019, it was announced that a tribute concert would be held in Stockholm on 5 December 2019 in memory of Avicii.
 The concert saw David Guetta, Kygo, Dimitri Vegas & Like Mike, Nicky Romero, and Laidback Luke headlining, along with a number of vocalists that Tim had worked with playing alongside a 30-piece orchestra, fulfilling one of Avicii's dreams for his music in a live setting.
 All profits went to the Tim Bergling Foundation.
 Following the start of ticket sales, the concert sold out in 30 minutes.

-In October of the same year, Avicii was honoured with a waxwork statue at the Madame Tussauds museum in New York City.
+In October of the same year, Madame Tussauds revealed a wax figure of Avicii.

-In the same month, it was announced that the video game AVICII Invector would be released.
+In the same month, it was announced that the video game Avicii Invector would be released.
 Gameplay includes single and multiplayer versions where players would use the game to recreate 25 of his hits throughout the years.
 A portion of the profits are set to be donated to the Tim Bergling Foundation.
 Rebecca May of The Guardian rated the game 4/5 stars, describing it as "an immersive musical tribute".

 On 19 May 2021, Stockholm's Ericsson Globe was renamed the Avicii Arena.
 To commemorate the new name, the Royal Stockholm Philharmonic Orchestra recorded a performance of the Avicii song "For a Better Day", with vocals provided by 14-year-old Swedish singer Ella Tiritiello.

 On 8 September 2021, Google Doodle celebrated what would have been Bergling's 32nd birthday with an animated video featuring "Wake Me Up", in support of National Suicide Prevention Week.